 If you’ve read this blog before, you know I’m a big fan of the TSP (or Thrift Savings Plan).
 The TSP has some of the lowest fees in the industry and has a very generous 5% government match.
-If you’re still not convinced you should be investing your TSP, check this out.

 Can I withdraw my TSP Early?
 How to withdraw money from your TSP during federal service

 The TSP is a retirement account but it is possible to get your money out of the TSP while you’re still working for the government.
 While you can withdraw money from the TSP while you work for the government, you should know the consequences.
 These withdrawals deplete your retirement savings and could seriously affect your retirement.
 You may wish to consult with a financial advisor to understand the consequences of these withdrawals.
 That being said, there are three options:

 - Making a hardship withdraw